sabinekraml/Lilith-2/README.md

 ### Download

-The latest official version can be found on the [releases page](https://github.com/sabinekraml/Lilith-2/releases).
+Download your version of choice from the [releases page](https://github.com/sabinekraml/Lilith-2/releases).
 Note:

 - Version 2.0 is in Python 2 (2.7.4 or higher)
 - Version 2.1 is in Python 3 (3.6 or higher)